ontolex/morph/draft.md

 ### morph:involves

-> Property **morph:involves** links a Rule with the Morphs that are involved in the process.
+> Property **morph:involves** links a Rule to the Morphs that are involved in the process.
 > Domain: morph:Rule
 > Range: morph:Morph